 - Our most advanced product candidate, P-BCMA-101, is an autologous CAR-T targeting B cell maturation antigen, or BCMA.
 We are currently evaluating P-BCMA-101 in a potentially registrational Phase 2 clinical trial and expanded Phase 1 clinical trial for the treatment of patients with relapsed/refractory multiple myeloma in the outpatient setting. - Interim results from our ongoing Phase 1 clinical trial of P-BCMA-101 are encouraging.
 We have seen favorable tolerability results with very low levels of CRS and almost no neurotoxicity.
-Based on the interim tolerability results observed in the Phase 1 clinical trial, we initiated our Phase 2 clinical trial on a fully outpatient basis.
-We have also observed strong response rates and duration of responses in the interim results from our Phase 1 clinical trial across all dose groups.
-Should data from our P-BCMA-ALLO1 program, which are anticipated to begin to be available in late 2020 or early 2021, meet our expectations, we would consider reallocating our efforts and resources to advancing our allogeneic program. - The FDA granted Regenerative Medicine Advanced Therapy Designation in November 2018 and Orphan Drug Designation in May 2019 for the treatment of multiple myeloma.
+Based on the interim tolerability results observed in the Phase 1 clinical trial, we initiated our Phase 2 clinical trial on a fully outpatient basis. - We presented an update of our Phase 1 data at the American Society of Hematology Annual Meeting in December 2020 highlighting some modifications we made to our manufacturing process using a nanoplasmid which translated into an increase in the depth and rate of responses at comparable doses to the earlier cohorts.
+We continue to evaluate the additional data generated using this process. - The FDA granted Regenerative Medicine Advanced Therapy Designation in November 2018 and Orphan Drug Designation in May 2019 for the treatment of multiple myeloma. - Manufactured using our non-viral piggyBac DNA Delivery System.